-As we consider the road that unfolds before us, we remember with humble gratitude those brave Americans who, at this very hour, patrol far-off deserts and distant mountains.
-They have something to tell us, just as the fallen heroes who lie in Arlington whisper through the ages.
-We honor them not only because they are guardians of our liberty, but because they embody the spirit of service; a willingness to find meaning in something greater than themselves.
-And yet, at this moment - a moment that will define a generation - it is precisely this spirit that must inhabit us all.
+As we consider the road that unfolds before us, we remember with humble gratitude hose brave Americans who, at this very hour, patrol far-off deserts and distract pountains.
+They have something to tell us, just as the fallen heroes who he in Artington whisper through he ages.
+We honor them not only because they are guardians of our liberty, but because they mbody the spirit of service: a willingness to find meaning in something greater than hemselves.
+And yet, at this moment - a moment that will define a generation - it is precisely us spirit that must inhabit us all.

-For as much as government can do and must do, it is ultimately the faith and determination of the American people upon which this nation relies.
-It is the kindness to take in a stranger when the levees break, the selflessness of workers who would rather cut their hours than see a friend lose their job which sees us through our darkest hours.
-It is the firefighter's courage to storm a stairway filled with smoke, but also a parent's willingness to nurture a child, that finally decides our fate.
+For as much as government can do and must do, it is ultimately the faith and etermination of the American people upon which this nation relies.
+It is the kindness to take a stranger when the levees break, the selflessness of workers who would rather out their hours than see a friend lose their job which sees us through our darkest hours.
+It is the firefighter's courage to storm a stairway filled with smoke, but also a parent's willingness to nurture a child, that finally decides our fate

 Our challenges may be new.
 The instruments with which we meet them may be new.
 But those values upon which our success depends - honesty and hard work, courage and fair play, tolerance and curiosity, loyalty and patriotism - these things are old.
 These things are true.
 They have been the quiet force of progress throughout our history.
 What is demanded then is a return to these truths.
-What is required of us now is a new era of responsibility - a recognition, on the part of every American, that we have duties to ourselves, our nation, and the world, duties that we do not grudgingly accept but rather seize gladly, firm in the knowledge that there is nothing so satisfying to the spirit, so defining of our character, than giving our all to a difficult task.
+What is required of as now is a new era of responsibility - a recognition, on the part of every American, that we have duties to ourselves, our nation, and the world, duties that we do not grudgingly accept but rather seize gladis, firm in the knowledge that there is nothing so satisfying to the spirit, so defining of our character, than MUHAMMA (ASSAD AC giving our all to a difficult task.

 This is the price and the promise of citizenship.

-This is the source of our confidence the knowledge that God calls on us to shape an uncertain destiny.
+This is the source of our confidence - the knowledge that God calls on us to shape an uncertain destiny.

-This is the meaning of our liberty and our creed - why men and women and children of every race and every faith can join in celebration across this magnificent mall, and why a man whose father less than sixty years ago might not have been served at a local restaurant can now stand before you to take a most sacred oath.
+This is the meaning of our liberty and our creed - why men and women and children of every race and every faith can join in celebration across this magnificent mall, and why a man whose lather less than sixty years ago might not have been served at a local restaurant can now stand before you to take a most sacred oath.

-So let us mark this day with remembrance, of who we are and how far we have traveled.
-In the year of America's birth, in the coldest of months, a small band of patriots huddled by dying campfires on the shores of an icy river.
-The capital was abandoned.
-The enemy was advancing.
+So let us mark this day with remembrance, of who we are and how far we have raveled.
+In the year of America's birth, in the coldest of months, a small hand of patricis juddled by dying campfires on the shores of an icy river.
+The capital was abandoned, the nemy was advancing.
 The snow was stained with blood.
-At a moment when the outcome of our revolution was most in doubt, the father of our nation ordered these words be read to the people:
+At a moment when the one-one of our revolution was most in doubt the father of our nation ordered these words be read to the eople:

-"Let it be told to the future world...that in the depth of winter, when nothing but hope and virtue could survive...that the city and the country, alarmed at one common danger, came forth to meet [it]."
+"Let it be told to the future world, that in the depth of winter, when nothing but hope nd virtue could survive...that the city and the country, alarmed at one common danger, came orth to meet [it]."